-YUGOSLAVIA'S RELATIONS WITH THE SOVIET BLOC
+YUGOSL VIA'S RELATIONS WITH THE SOVIET BLOC

-"revisionist" party programme precipitated a sharp deterioration in Belgrade's relations with the bloc.
-The Yugoslav Party Programme, which strongly challenged the Soviet ideological monopoly and criticised the policy of reliance on blocs, was quickly and vehemently attacked by both Moscow and Peking because of its implications for internal and external policy.
-The remaining bloc countries joined in the attacks, with Albania and Bulgaria voicing the most virulent criticism, and Poland at first remaining as discreet as possible on the subject.
+17. The April Yugoslav Party Congress with its heretical "revisionist" Party Programme precipitated a sharp deterioration in Belgrade's relations with the bloc.
+The Yugoslav Party "Programme, which strongly challenged the Soviet ideological monopoly and criticised the policy of reliance on blocs, was quickly and vehemently attacked by both Moscow and Peking because of its implications for both internal and external policy.
+The Premaining bloc countries joined in the attacke, with Albania and Bulgaria voicing the most virulent criticism, and Poland remaining as discreet as possible on the subject.